 Shakespeare

 TH 325 Playwriting

 Special Studies in Theater History TH 334.

 and Theory: Criticism

 Higher Education Opportunity Program Academic Opportunity Program

-Director: Susan Layden, M.S.
+Director: Susan Layden Associate Directors: Monica Minor, Victor Gonzalzez

 The Higher Education Opportunity Program (HEOP) recruits and admits talented and motivated students from New York State who otherwise, owing to academic and financial circumstance, would be unable to attend Skidmore College.

 The Academic Opportunity Program (AOP) recruits and admits students who are HEOPlike in their academic and economic profiles. yet are not eligible for support from the program because they reside in states other than New York or have income levels slightly above the HEOP economic eligibility guidelines.

-Holistic in the approach to student development, both programs provide developmental. tutorial, financial, and counseling services, beginning with a required, prefreshman, oncampus summer program.
+Holistic in the approach to student development, both programs provide developmental, tutorial, financial, and counseling services, beginning with a required, prefreshman, oncampus summer program.
 The Summer Academic Institute strengthens students' academic and study skills and prepares them for an academically and personally successful college experience.

-SUMMER COURSES analytical five-page paper.
+SUMMER COURSES

+ACADEMIC WRITING HE 100.